ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 In order to do that, open NFC app from the Flipper and create new tag template manually, by choosing the NTAG215 option.
 Connect Flipper to computer, and use `qFlipper` to download the `.nfc` file on your local computer.
 We need to modify the .nfc file to inject the NDEF payload into the data pages.
 The pages begin as shown below; we will place the payload starting at Page 4 and onward, using the TLV (Type-Length-Value) structure.
+The following information is mostly obtained from NTAG215 [datasheet](https://www.nxp.com/docs/en/data-sheet/NTAG213_215_216.pdf), but you shouldn't need it.

 ```
 Page 0: 04 CF 5A 19 - 3 first UUID bytes + BCC0 (BCC0 = 0x88 ⊕ UID0 ⊕ UID1 ⊕ UID2)